Datatamer/tamr-client/docs/user-guide/advanced-usage.rst

   # now I NEED to send a request to a specific endpoint
   response = unify.request('GET', 'relative/path/to/resource')

-This will post a request relative to the base_path registered with the client.
+This will send a request relative to the base_path registered with the client.
 If you provide an absolute path to the resource, the base_path will be ignored when composing the request::